 Biomedical Sciences BSc (Hons)

-Examine the function of the human body - in both healthy and diseased scenarios - from the molecular level to full body systems
+Biomedical Sciences examine the function of the human body, in both healthy and diseased scenarios.
+It also examines the body from the molecular level to full body systems.

-Our course curriculum is shaped by the work of our world-leading researchers to ensure you are learning the latest advances, as well as gaining an understanding of the fundamentals of the field.
+Our course curriculum is shaped by the work of our world-leading researchers to make sure you’re learning the latest advances.

 This degree is accredited by the Royal Society of Biology.

 We offer a range of lab-based research traineeships and industry internships, as well as opportunities in other countries, all giving you invaluable experience and boosting your career opportunities.

 If you have any questions about the admissions process, studying, or living in Dundee, please contact us